Should you make your child apologize?

 Doesn’t it sound like forcing children to apologize is teaching all the wrong lessons, and we might want to re-think the whole practice?
 What could we do instead?

 1. Focus on helping children communicate rather than on the ritual of apology.

 If you follow the practices of helping children express their wants and needs, listen to each other, and restate what they heard their sibling say, children will begin to heal their conflicts at a deeper level, so that apologies often become almost superfluous, just as with adults.
 (Wondering how to do all this?
 Check out the articles in the Sibling section of this website, and remember there's lots more practical advice in my book Peaceful Parent, Happy Siblings.)

 2. Wait until the anger has subsided.

-If she’s still angry, then she needs to feel heard before she can listen to her sibling’s perspective.
+If the child is still angry, then they need to feel heard before they can listen to their sibling’s perspective.